sumandeb003/GraphGPS4HT/README.md

 In each trial/run:
  - The weights of the GNN are initialized using a different seed.
 So, the initial weights of the GNN are different in each trial/run.
    - Graphgym creates a separate directory for each trial/run.
 The title of the directory is the seed value.
 It contains the following sub-directories and file:
-     - `train`
-     - `val`
-     - `test`
-     - `ckpt`
-     - `logging.log`: It contains the output messages printed on screen upon executing the `main.py`.
+     - `train`, `val`, `test`, `ckpt`, `logging.log` (contains the output messages printed on screen upon executing the `main.py`)
  - Multiple epochs of training are done in each run/trial.
 In each epoch, the training performance is measured.
 For every `eval_period`-*th* epoch, the validation performance and the test performance are measured.
 The training, validation and test performances are logged separately in a `stats.json` file of the `train`, `val` and `test` sub-directories, respectively.

+After all the trials of training are done, validation and testing are completed, the following things are done:
+ - The means and standard deviations of the epoch-wise training performances across all trials are measured.
+The results are stored in `stats.json` of `aggr/train`.
+ - The means and standard deviations of the validation performances (of corresponsing epochs) are measured across all trials.
+The results are stored in `stats.json` of `aggr/val`.
+ - The means and standard deviations of the test performances (of corresponsing epochs) are measured across all trials.
+The results are stored in `stats.json` of `aggr/test`.
- - The best epoch is determined depending on the validation accuracy.
-The training, validation and test accuracies of the best epoch are noted.
+ - For each trial of training, the best epoch is determined based on the validation performance.
+Each trial will have a different epoch as its best epoch.
+ - The means and standard deviations of the **training performances** in the best epoch of all trials are claculated and stored in `best.json` of `aggr/train`.
+ - The means and standard deviations of the **validation performances** in the best epoch of all trials are claculated and stored in `best.json` of `aggr/val`.
+ - The means and standard deviations of the **test performances** in the best epoch of all trials are claculated and stored in `best.json` of `aggr/test`.

 After aggregating the validation and test accuracies this way, from multiple runs, their individual mean and standard deviation are calculated.